SpaceTeam/PodioBot/README.md

 * Create a google workspace account with a random password
 * Send the new member a welcome email (with their new spaceteam eamil)
 * Remind members every month about unpaid meber fees with different templates
+* Generates a payment qr code for easy payment

 ## Usage